EmCat2000/manual/content/06-procedures-as-data/index.md

  In the for block\index{for
 block} example above, the input named action has been declared as type “Command (C-shaped)”; that’s why the finished block is C-shaped.
-But how does the block actually tell Snap*!* to carry out the commands inside the C-slot?
+But how does the block actually tell [Snap]{.snap} to carry out the commands inside the C-slot?
 Here is a simple version of the block script:

 ![image692.png](assets/image692.png) <!--  style="width:3.67292in;height:1.58333in" / -->